Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

-Consider now the practical aspects of computing the fidelity.
-The quadratic Hamiltonian $\hh_0\z$ can be easily diagonalized, analytically or numerically, to yield $\sz$ nondegenerate single-particle eigenvalues.
+The quadratic Hamiltonian $\hh_0\z$ can be easily diagonalized, analytically \cite{diniz2025trackingadiabaticitynonequilibriummanybody} or numerically, to yield $\sz$ nondegenerate single-particle eigenvalues.
 Half of them are positive, and the other half are negative.
 It is practical to label these energy levels in ascending order, starting with the lowest one.
-In this notation, the initial Hamiltonian on its diagonal basis reads
+In this notation, the initial Hamiltonian, on its diagonal basis, reads